joelmoxley/founder-playbook/I. Foundational/02 - EoE - Elevator Pitch /md/01 - Cyclotron Road - Elevator Pitch - Template.pptx.md

-10 MIN READ || This pitch template from Cylotron Road highlights three must-have elements that need to be communicated: pain, product, and customer relatability.
+This pitch template from Cylotron Road highlights three must-have elements that need to be communicated: pain, product, and customer relatability.

 Credit: [Cyclotron Road](http://www.cyclotronroad.org/)